kh288/Stock-Portfolio-Analyzer/README.md

 ## Introduction

 Hello! this is our portfolio analyzer.
-In this app you get to build a portfolio, with our potfolio page, this lets you pick as many positions as you want.
-With this you can then save into local storage and go over to the chart tab to see additional stats and visualize the progress that stock has gained over a years time.
+In this app you get to build a stock portfolio with our potfolio page, this lets you pick as many positions as you want.
+With this you can then save it into into local storage and navigate to the chart tab to see additional stats and visualize the progress that stock has gained (or lost) over a year's time.

 ![Image of introduction](assets/images/01-get-started.gif)